About the Pipeline Safety Program

 Program Organization

 The pipeline safety director manages the pipeline safety program.
-The chief pipeline safety engineer directs all compliance activities by the program’s seven pipeline inspectors.
+The chief pipeline safety engineer directs all compliance activities by the program’s eight pipeline inspectors.
 The operations manager oversees administrative support functions, budget work and program policies development and management and policy and outreach manager oversees rule and legislative changes and the program’s damage prevention efforts.

 There is diversity among the inspectors from engineers to inspectors with extensive work experience with pipeline companies.
 All inspectors are federally certified, having completed training in all federal and state pipeline safety regulations, as well as advanced investigator training.